-The lawsuit involving the IVC Filter states the manufacturers of the IVC blood clot devices failed to warn patients and physicians of the increased risks of the filters breaking, and metal fragments moving through the blood, potentially damaging an organ.
-Plaintffs attorneys argue the manufacturer C.R.
-Bard hid the results of its own research finding the filters dangerous, and even forged an employee's signature on an FDA application in order to get FDA approval.
+The lawsuits involving the IVC Filter state the manufacturers of the device failed to warn patients and physicians of the increased risks of the filter breaking, and metal fragments moving through the blood, potentially damaging an organ.

-Below are some of the more frequent injuries experienced when IVC filters break and pieces move to the heart or lungs.
+Below are some of the more frequent injuries experienced when IVC filter parts reach the heart or lungs.
 If you believe your IVC filter might have failed, you should seek a free case evaluation.

 |COMMON INJURIES||SEVERE INJURIES|